By Benjamin Taimoorazy, MD FAHS - Nov 6, 2023

-The most important initiating pathophysiological event is the release of a neurotransmitter called Glutamate and the activation of NMDA receptors.
+The most important pathophysiological event is the release of a neurotransmitter called Glutamate and the activation of NMDA receptors.
 This event in turn initiates a process called cortical spreading depression or CSD.
-Cortical spreading depression basically is a slow wave of brain activity (depolarization) that travels across the surface of the brain and ultimately results in the trigeminal neuronal release of CGRP and substance P. The release of these neurochemicals is
+Cortical spreading depression basically is a slow wave of brain activity (depolarization) that travels across the surface of the brain and ultimately results in the trigeminal neuronal release of CGRP and substance P. The release of these neurochemicals is responsible for the vasodilation and mast cell degranulation which causes increased vascular permeability (leaky blood vessels), neurogenic inflammation and sensitization of the meningeal nerve fibers during an attack of migraine.

 This nociceptive or painful information is then transmitted along the trigeminal nerve to the trigeminal nucleus in the brain stem and from there to the thalamic nuclei and the cerebral cortex where migraine pain is perceived.
-With its unique formulation and with supplementing the brain with the essential nutrients that it may be lacking, MiGuard may not only decrease the sensitivity of the brain to the migraine
+With its unique formulation and with supplementing the brain with the essential nutrients that it may be lacking, MiGuard may not only decrease the sensitivity of the brain to the migraine triggers but it may also disrupt all or most of the cascade of events that are responsible for the full blown headache of migraines.
+In that respect, nutritional supplementation has been shown to be very beneficial in managing this disabling primary headache disorder.

 Watch this video below to learn more on how migraine affects your brain

-Study design: Retrospective comparative analytic study based on patient interviews and feedback
+Study design: Retrospective comparative analytic study based on patient interviews and feedback.

-Methods: Review of outcomes in regards to safety and the decrease in frequency of migraine headaches after an uninterupted use of the supplements in (Arm 1) and (Arm 2) for more than 90 days based on the manufacturers recommendations:
+Methods: Review of outcomes in regards to safety and the decrease in frequency of migraine headaches after an uninterrupted use of the supplements in (Arm 1) and (Arm 2) for more than 90 days based on the manufacturers recommendations:

 No severe adverse effects were reported by patients in either groups except for moderate increased frequency of bowel movements in (Arm 2) when 4 patients had to discontinue the use of the supplement.
 This was attributed to the high concentration of Magnesium in the (Arm 2) supplements.
 As expected both groups reported a neon yellow discoloration of the urine due to Riboflavin which is of no consequence.